 Mater Terrae, Bio Hotel Raphael

 One of the most scenic rooftop restaurants in Rome is an organic vegan and vegetarian eatery.
-Mater Terrae is the gourmet restaurant of the luxurious 5-star Bio Hotel Raphael near Piazza Navona and with a fantastic view of the rooftops and domes of the city center and beyond including the nearby Chiostro del Bramante up to Saint Peter’s dome.
+Mater Terrae is the gourmet restaurant of the luxurious 5-star Bio Hotel Raphael, one of the best hotels near Piazza Navona.
+While enjoying a meal at Mater Terrae, take in the fantastic view of the rooftops and domes of the city center and beyond including the nearby Chiostro del Bramante up to Saint Peter’s dome.

 The dishes on the menu, all made with ingredients from organic and biodynamic farming, offer a diverse range of flavors and are aesthetically beautiful, perfectly in line with the artsy elegance of the hotel always proud to display masterpieces of artists such as Mirò, Picasso, and De Chirico.